kcavagnolo/docker_opt/README.md

 ### Build Docker Image

 There is a webhook from GitHub to Docker Hub, so when a `push` onto `origin master` occurs, an automatic build is kicked-off.
-The below is for versioning if desired:
+The below is for versioning if desired.
+I prefer to [sign images](https://docs.docker.com/engine/security/trust/content_trust/) for my own sanity since these images will load to AWS.
+Use the below in the build session:

 ```bash
 cd ~/docker/docker_opt